DrMoriarty/godot-admob/README.md

 #### Godot 3
 - Export your project from Godot, it'll create an Xcode project;
 - Copy the library (.a) you have compiled following the official documentation inside the exported Xcode project.
 You must override the 'your_project_name.a' file with this file.
-- Copy the GoogleMobileAds.framwork inside the exported Xcode project folder and link it using the "Link Binary with Libraries" option;
+- Copy the GoogleMobileAds.framework inside the exported Xcode project folder and link it using the "Link Binary with Libraries" option;
 - Add the following frameworks to the project:
 	- StoreKit
 	- GameKit